linxule/linxule.github.io/_pages/about.md

 -----
 After eight years of studying and working in the US, I moved to London in the autumn of 2019.
 Currently, I am a PhD student in the Department of Management and Entrepreneurship at the Imperial College Business School.

-## My research interests
+## Research interests

   * Ecosystems, governance, legitimacy, organizational design
-  * Decentralized autonomous organizations(DAOs), crypto, communities, crowds
+  * Decentralized autonomous organizations(DAOs), communities, collective action, social movements
-  * Collective action, social movements, categories, stigma
+  * Categories, stigma
-  * Innovation and creativity in culinary arts
+  * Creativity in culinary arts

-Read about my [research interests](/posts/2019/12/so-what-are-you-studying/) and check out my [current projects](/portfolio/).
+Check out my [areas of focus](/posts/2019/12/so-what-are-you-studying/) and [current projects](/portfolio/).

 ## Wisdom and Knowledge of communities and crowds